ImageJ: Features

 ImageJ can display, edit, analyze, process, save, and print 8-bit color and grayscale, 16-bit integer, and 32-bit floating point images.
 It can read many image file formats, including TIFF, PNG, GIF, JPEG, BMP, DICOM, and FITS, as well as raw formats.
 ImageJ supports image stacks, a series of images that share a single window, and it is multithreaded, so time-consuming operations can be performed in parallel on multi-CPU hardware.
 ImageJ can calculate area and pixel value statistics of user-defined selections and intensity-thresholded objects.
 It can measure distances and angles.
 It can create density histograms and line profile plots.
 It supports standard image processing functions such as logical and arithmetical operations between images, contrast manipulation, convolution, Fourier analysis, sharpening, smoothing, edge detection, and median filtering.
 It does geometric transformations such as scaling, rotation, and flips.
 The program supports any number of images simultaneously, limited only by available memory.

 History

 Before the release of ImageJ in 1997, a similar freeware image analysis program known as NIH Image had been developed in Object Pascal for Macintosh computers running pre-OS X operating systems.
 Further development of this code continues in the form of Image SXM, a variant tailored for physical research of scanning microscope images.
 A Windows version – ported by Scion Corporation (now defunct), so-called Scion Image for Windows – was also developed.
 Both versions are still available but – in contrast to NIH Image – closed-source.

+On January 25, 2017, AstroImageJ (AIJ) was published by Karen Collins, John Kielkopf, Keivan Stassun, and Frederic Hessman.
+AIJ built upon the ImageJ processing pipeline, streamlining the software to excel at time-series differential photometry, light curve detrending and fitting, and ultra-precise light curve plotting.
+AIJ reads and write FITS files, generates master frames, and handles dark, bias, and flat-field subtraction all within the software.
+AIJ is used for multi-aperture differential photometry and exoplanet transit modeling, with built-in support for modifying aperture and annulus radii, choosing target and comparison objects simply by clicking, adjusting transit priors, and exporting data as a FITS and/or XML file.